Facts and opinions by COGwriter

 Ronald Dart has long had a reputation as a doctrinal liberal, which he basically defends by indicating he is not exclusionary or not one focused on differentiation.
-This article mainly includes quotes from Ron Dart and/or CEM's website.
+This article mainly includes quotes from Ron Dart, his wife, and/or CEM's website.
 It also includes certain teachings that CGI held while Ronald Dart was one of its leading ministers.

-However, whether or not CEM is/was a church, was for a while probably the fifth largest group (though a group that is very loosely affiliated) that came out of WCG.
+However, whether or not CEM is/was a church, it was for a while probably the fifth largest group (though a group that is very loosely affiliated) that came out of WCG.
 Now, it has gotten much smaller as Ron Dart's health has been a factor for some time, and then he died in January 2016.

 CEM once stated this about itself: